dreamfactorysoftware/platform-wiki/technical-documentation/4-storage/Canonical-event-model.md

 ## 3. A note about storage data formats

-* Currently, Snowplow data is stored in S3 (for processing in Apache Hive, Pig, and / or Mahout) and Infobright (for processing by any SQL-compatible analytics package).
+* Currently, Snowplow data is stored in S3 (for processing in Apache Hive, Pig, and / or Mahout), Redshift and PostgreSQL (for processing by any SQL-compatible analytics package).
 * There are minor differences between the structure of data in both formats.
-These relate to data structures that Hive supports (e.g. maps, JSONs) that Infobright does not
+These relate to data structures that Hive and PostgreSQL support (e.g. JSONs) that Redshift does not
 * Nevertheless, the structure of both is similar: representing a fat table
 * Going forwards our intention is to move the storage format for data on S3 from the current flatfile structure to Avro. **This** will become the 'canonical Snowplow data structure'.
-Other formats (e.g. Infobright, Redshift etc.) will simply be 'flattened' versions of the same data.
+Other formats (e.g. Redshift, PostgreSQL etc.) will simply be 'flattened' versions of the same data.
 We have outlined some of our plans in [this blog post][avro-blog-post].

 Back to [top](#top).